-The non-resident landlord (NRL) scheme places the duty to operate basic-rate withholding on the letting agent of a non-resident landlord, not on the landlord.
-Where no agent is appointed and the rent exceeds £100 a week, the duty falls on the tenant.
-The scheme sits in the Taxation of Income from Land (Non-residents) Regulations 1995 (SI 1995/2902) and is administered by HMRC's Non-Resident Landlord Centre.
-The operational machinery is the NRL2 quarterly return, the associated payment, and the NRL6 annual certificate to the landlord.
-The unforgiving piece is regulation 10: the agent is personally liable for tax that should have been withheld but was not.
+If you collect rent for a non-resident landlord, the duty to withhold basic-rate tax is yours, not the landlord's.
+The non-resident landlord (NRL) scheme puts it on the letting agent, and where no agent is appointed and the rent exceeds £100 a week, on the tenant.
+The rules sit in the Taxation of Income from Land (Non-residents) Regulations 1995 (SI 1995/2902), administered by HMRC's Non-Resident Landlord Centre, and the machinery you operate is the NRL2 quarterly return, the payment that goes with it, and the NRL6 annual certificate you give the landlord.
+The unforgiving piece is regulation 10: you are personally liable for tax that should have been withheld but was not, even tax on rent you have already paid away.

-This page is the agent-side operational walkthrough.
-Our two landlord-facing NRL pages (the NRL1 approval to receive rent gross guide and the NRL withholding rate explanation) cover the same scheme from the landlord's side.
-For the agent, the relevant questions are different: how do I register, what goes on the NRL2, what counts as a deductible expense at withholding stage, when does NRL1 approval flip the calculation mid-quarter, and where does my personal liability begin?
-Two anonymised scenarios run through (Marlow Lets, an agent with 24 non-resident landlord properties; Catherine, a tenant operating the scheme directly because her Hong Kong-based landlord has no agent).
+The questions that actually matter to you are different from the landlord's: how do you register, what goes on the NRL2, what counts as a deductible expense at the withholding stage, when does NRL1 approval to receive rent gross flip the calculation mid-quarter, and where does your personal liability begin?
+The basic-rate withholding is explained in full from the landlord's side elsewhere; here the focus is on computing and paying it.
+Two anonymised scenarios run through the page: Marlow Lets, an agent with 24 non-resident landlord properties, and Catherine, a tenant operating the scheme directly because her Hong Kong-based landlord has no agent.

 Who is the duty-holder

 Letting agent.
-An agent that collects rent on behalf of a non-resident landlord is the duty-holder for that property.
-The test is operational: does the agent receive rent in the course of business and pay it on to the landlord (or to the landlord's bank account)?
+If you collect rent on behalf of a non-resident landlord, you are the duty-holder for that property.
+The test is operational: do you receive rent in the course of business and pay it on to the landlord (or into the landlord's bank account)?
 A managing agent does; a finder-only agent that introduces a tenant and walks away does not.
 Block managers handling service charges only are not duty-holders for rent.
-White-label arrangements where Agent A administers and Agent B brands do not change the duty: whichever agent actually receives the rent is the duty-holder.
+White-label arrangements where one agent administers and another brands do not change anything: whoever actually receives the rent holds the duty.

 Landlord.
-The landlord is the chargeable person for income tax, but is not the operational duty-holder under the scheme.
-The landlord's role is to apply for NRL1 approval to receive rent gross if eligible, and to file the annual UK self-assessment return reporting full UK rental income with credit for tax withheld at source by the agent.
+The landlord is the chargeable person for income tax but is not the operational duty-holder.
+Their role is to apply for NRL1 approval to receive rent gross if eligible, and to file the annual UK self-assessment return reporting full UK rental income with credit for the tax you withheld at source.

 Registering as an NRL agent

-Before the first quarter in which an agent collects rent for a non-resident landlord, the agent must register with HMRC's Non-Resident Landlord Centre.
-Registration is by letter (currently to Charity, Assets and Residence, Trusts and Estates, BX9 1AS) providing:
+Before the first quarter in which you collect rent for a non-resident landlord, you must register with HMRC's Non-Resident Landlord Centre.
+Registration is by letter (currently to Charity, Assets and Residence, Trusts and Estates, BX9 1AS) giving:

-• The agent's business name, trading address, and standard contact details.
+• Your business name, trading address, and contact details.

-• A list of non-resident landlord clients the agent expects to serve, with each landlord's full name and UK rental property addresses.
+• A list of the non-resident landlord clients you expect to serve, with each landlord's full name and UK rental property addresses.

-• The agent's accounting period (so HMRC aligns the quarterly cadence).
+• Your accounting period, so HMRC aligns the quarterly cadence.

 • A nominated point of contact at the agency for NRL correspondence.

-HMRC issues an NRL reference number, which the agent uses on every subsequent NRL2 return and on every tax payment.
-Registration is one-off; deregistration requires written notification that all non-resident landlord clients have been transferred away or the agent has ceased the management business.
-An agent who takes on a new non-resident landlord client mid-year does not re-register; they update the existing client list on the next NRL2.
+HMRC issues an NRL reference number, which you put on every subsequent NRL2 return and every tax payment.
+Registration is one-off.
+Deregistration requires written notification that all your non-resident landlord clients have been transferred away or that you have ceased the management business.
+Take on a new non-resident landlord client mid-year and you do not re-register: you simply update the existing client list on the next NRL2.

 The quarterly cadence

-The scheme runs on calendar quarters, not on the agent's accounting year or the tax year.
+The scheme runs on calendar quarters, not on your accounting year or the tax year.

 • Quarter 1: 1 April to 30 June.
 NRL2 + payment due 30 July.